idanivanov/idanivanov.github.io/_posts/2022-09-16-4-stages-of-a-data-science-project.md

 - Working prototype of the best performing models and/or data transformations (usually provided as Python/R/SQL code in Jupyter Notebooks)
 - Documentation of the technical approach with theoretical explanations (such documentation would enable the transferability of the project)

 Another important outcome from this stage is a common understanding between the data science team, the greater project team, and the client stakeholders about the expected performance of the selected technical approach.
+For example, everybody should be on the same page about what accuracy would be expected of the predictive models once they go live and what that would mean for the business.
 The data science team should communicate this information properly, so that all parties are aligned and agree to proceed with the implementation of the solution.

 ## Stage 3: Implementation